kevin-leptons/lfs-auto/readme.md

 - fedora have same as target - make developing more quickly, but it is only target. they are not descrease complexity of system low enough to make system stable
-- debian, ubuntu, centos make system stable but it is too complex, so they spend more time to develop
+- debian, ubuntu, centos have same as target - make system stable , but it is too complex, so they spend more time to develop
+- **time_sswitch < time_osswitch** safe your time

 # benefit